OldUser101/bfz/README.md

 # BrainFuck Zero

-BrainFuck Zero (`bfz` for short), is a fully functional Brainfuck interpreter, written in under 500 bytes.
+BrainFuck Zero (`bfz` for short), is a fully functional Brainfuck interpreter, in under 500 bytes when assembled.

 It is written in pure Intel syntax x86-64 assembly.